shgysk8zer0/password-checker/.github/SECURITY.md

 # Security Policy

 ## Content Security Policy
->

 > **Content Security Policy** (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
 These attacks are used for everything from data theft to site defacement to distribution of malware.

 The production site uses a [CSP](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) header to limit what resources are allowed to be loaded into the browser.
 This
 allows:

-- **Scripts**: Javascript is only permitted to be run from the originating server, and inline scripts and the use of `eval` are prohibited.
+- **Scripts**: JavaScript is only permitted to be run from the originating server, and inline scripts and the use of `eval` are prohibited.
-- **XHR / `fetch`**: In addition to the originating server, requsts are permitted to `https://api.pwnedpasswords.com`.
+- **XHR / `fetch`**: In addition to the originating server, requests are permitted to `https://api.pwnedpasswords.com`.
 The first 5 characters of the password's SHA-1 hash are submitted to this endpoint.
-- **Images**: In addition to the originating server, images are allowed from `https://cdn.kernvalley.us`.
+Email addresses are sent to `https://haveibeenpwned.com/api/v2/`.
 - **Other**: All other requests are limited to the originating server.
 No external resources are permitted.
 - No browser plugins (*Flash / Java*) are allowed.